-• The single equivalent interest rate ("SEIR") was increased from 4.78% to 7.25% to reflect the changes to the projection's valuation basis, which no longer resulted in a projected year of depletion of the FNP, thereby eliminating the need to apply the municipal bond index rate.
+The single equivalent interest rate ("SEIR") was increased from 4.78% to 7.25% to reflect the changes to the projection's valuation basis, which no longer resulted in a projected year of depletion of the FNP, thereby eliminating the need to apply the municipal bond index rate.

-Georgetown Community School Notes to Required Supplementary Information June 30, 2022 (Continued)
+Georgetown Community School Notes to Required Supplementary Information June 30, 2023 (Continued)

-- I. Schedule of School's Proportionate Share of the Net Pension Liability (continued) - A. Changes to assumptions or other inputs (continued) - 5.
+- I. Schedule of School's Proportionate Share of the Net Pension Liability (continued) - A. Changes to assumptions or other inputs (continued) - 6.
 Changes since the December 31, 2016 actuarial valuation: - The single equivalent interest rate ("SEIR") was lowered from 5.26% to 4.78% to reflect the changes to the projection's valuation basis, a projected year of depletion of the FNP, and the resulting application of the municipal bond index rate. - The municipal bond index rate used in the determination of the SEIR changed from 3.86% on the prior measurement date to 3.43% on the measurement date.

 - The investment return assumption was lowered from 7.50% to 7.25% - The wage inflation assumption was lowered from 3.90% to 3.50% - The post-retirement mortality assumption for healthy lives for the School and DPS Divisions was changed to the RP-2014 White Collar Healthy Annuitant Mortality Table with adjustments for credibility and gender adjustments of a 93% factor applied to ages below 80 and a 113% factor applied to age 80 and above, projected to 2018, or males, and a 68% factor applied to ages below 80 and a 106% factor applied to age 80 and above, projected to 2020, for females. - For disabled retirees, the mortality assumption was changed to reflect 90% of RP-2014 Disabled Retiree Mortality Table. - The mortality assumption for active members was changed to RP-2014 White Collar Employee Mortality Table, a table specifically developed for actively working people.
-To allow for an appropriate margin of improved mortality prospectively, the mortality rates incorporate a 70% factor applied to male rates and a 55% factor applied to female rates. - The rates of retirement, withdrawal, and disability were revised to reflect more closely actual experience. - The estimated administrative expense as a percentage of covered payroll was increased from 0.35% to 0.40%. - The single equivalent interest rate (the "SEIR") for the SCHDTF was lowered from 7.50% to 5.26% to reflect the changes to the projection's valuation basis, a projected year of depletion of the fiduciary net position (the "FNP"), and the resulting application of the municipal bond index rate - The SEIR for the DPS Division was lowered from 7.50% to 7.25%, reflecting the change in the long-term expected rate of return. - Valuation of the full survivor benefit without any reduction for possible remarriage. - Reflection of the employer match on separation benefits for all eligible years. - Reflection of one year of service eligibility for survivor annuity benefit. - Refinement of the 18-month annual increase timing. - Refinements to directly value certain and life, modified cash refund and popup benefit forms. - Recognition of merit salary increases in the first projection year. - Elimination of the assumption that 35% of future disabled members elect to receive a refund. - Removal of the negative value adjustment for liabilities associated with refunds of future terminating members. - Adjustments to the timing of the normal cost and unfunded actuarial accrued liability payment calculations to reflect contributions throughout the year.
+To allow for an appropriate margin of improved mortality prospectively, the mortality rates incorporate a 70% factor applied to male rates and a 55% factor applied to female rates. - The rates of retirement, withdrawal, and disability were revised to reflect more closely actual experience. - The estimated administrative expense as a percentage of covered payroll was increased from 0.35% to 0.40%. - The single equivalent interest rate (the "SEIR") for the SCHDTF was lowered from 7.50% to 5.26% to reflect the changes to the projection's valuation basis, a projected year of depletion of the fiduciary net position (the "FNP"), and the resulting application of the municipal bond index rate - The SEIR for the DPS Division was lowered from 7.50% to 7.25%, reflecting the change in the long-term expected rate of return.

+- Valuation of the full survivor benefit without any reduction for possible remarriage. - Reflection of the employer match on separation benefits for all eligible years. - Reflection of one year of service eligibility for survivor annuity benefit. - Refinement of the 18-month annual increase timing. - Refinements to directly value certain and life, modified cash refund and popup benefit forms.

-Georgetown Community School Notes to Required Supplementary Information June 30, 2022 (Continued)
+Georgetown Community School Notes to Required Supplementary Information June 30, 2023 (Continued)